 In one of my first jobs as a chef, I had the good fortune to work with a master tandoor chef.
-He taught me a lot about the basics of cooking tandoori food and also the use of spices and techniques specific to a tandoor (the tandoor is a cylindrical clay oven for baking and cooking over charcoal.)
-This roasted cauliflower salad is one of the recipes that I learnt from him.
-This is my own version of it, however, the technique is what I learnt from this tandoori master.
+He taught me a lot about cooking tandoori food and using spices and techniques specific to a tandoor (the tandoor is a cylindrical clay oven for baking and cooking over charcoal.)
+This roasted cauliflower salad is one of the recipes I learned from him.
+This recipe is my version of it; however, the technique is what I learned from this tandoori master.

 A Salad Gets The Tandoori Treatment

 I (and I can imagine a lot of you) don't have access to a tandoor to make this roasted cauliflower salad.
 However, you can achieve a similar flavour with an oven.
 The Cauliflower is essentially a blank canvas to which we add another layer of flavour with the tandoori technique.

 The technique involves the process of infusion.
 We infuse the cauliflower in whole spices and then roast it.
 This process adds depth to the taste, aroma and flavour.